DFE-Digital/apply-for-qualified-teacher-status/README.md

 # Apply for qualified teacher status

-A service that allows teachers to apply for QTS (Qualified Teacher Status).
+A service that allows international teachers to apply for qualified teacher status (QTS) in England.

 ## Dependencies